lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Bumblebee and Nx are not just ways to run some Python code that runs your ML models for you.
 They are an ambitious stab at the weakest part of the stack and it has already enabled a ton of practical use.
 It slots right into the toolset.
 And the ecosystem is growing around it.

-How is this web?
+You might ask yourself..  is this still the web track?
 Well, I don't know about you but my clients talk a lot about AI right now.
 And this type of deep stack development, where full stack is not enough and we have to go off into data and ML is only getting more common.

+I am thrilled that my toolset is wider than Python.
+And overall, I like Python.

 ## Getting hands-on: Embedded Linux